forem/forem/docs/faqs.md

 On the home Feed, we only show comments above certain "score".
 It's likely the comments in the local environment will never meet this score.
-If you want to see comments locally, you will need to be updated manually.
+If you want to see comments locally, you will need to update the score of your local comments manually.
 Here's how:

 1. Open the terminal.
 2. Run `psql PracticalDeveloper_development`.